-The Edelweiss Straight Razor line has already been a firm component of the historic Boker Straight Razor production since the 1920s.
-Even today, a few lucky collectors still have absolutely like-new Straight Razors from this line from a time long since passed.
-The elaborately decorated Edelweiss lettering in the nickel silver inlay which is inserted in painstaking manual labor into the high-quality plastic handle with an ivory look, in combination with the original blade etching on the partially polished blade of this knife give it its special character.
-Analogously to the historic models, the handle area of the blade is only serrated on the top.
-The third decorative stud gives the handle additional stability and of course corresponds to the original of the historic line.
-Like with all Straight Razors from the Boker knife manufacture, the blade is ground extremely thin (until it makes the right sound), thus ensuring an always gentle and clean shave.
-Incl. classic blade stamp.
-Delivery includes certificates of authenticity in historic packaging.
+The illustrious Edelweiss Straight Razor line has already been a firm component of the historic Boker Straight Razor production since the 1920s.
+Even today, a few lucky collectors still have absolutely like-new Straight Razors from this line, immaculate works of art from a time long since passed.
+The elaborately decorated Edelweiss lettering, done in nickel silver inlay, is inserted in painstaking manual labor into the high-quality plastic handle with an ivory look.
+In combination with the original blade etching on the partially polished blade, this razor shows off its own unique character with its elegant design.
+Analogous to the historic models, the handle area of the blade is only serrated on the top, while the third decorative stud gives the handle additional stability and, of course, corresponds to the original of the historic line.
+In many painstaking steps, the blade is ground extra hollow with belly to the highest level of quality until it makes the right sound.
+Like with all Straight Razors from the Boker knife manufacture, the blade is ground extremely thin, thus ensuring an always gentle and clean shave.
+Each razor includes the classic blade stamp, a certificate of authenticity, and historic packaging.